Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 International Students Take Note

-We think Magoosh is an excellent fit for international students due to a heavy focus on Verbal.
+We think Magoosh is an excellent fit for international students as well due to a heavy focus on Verbal.
 A lot of other GMAT prep courses sort of breeze over the Verbal section, choosing to focus on Quant and Data Insights.
 But not Magoosh.

 They give Verbal equal weighting and provide a ton of prep resources for it.
 This directly benefits those who speak English as a second language.
 Thus, if you’re coming from India, the Philippines, or somewhere else to get your MBA in the US, give Magoosh a good look.